telostia/scala-diardi-mainnet-docker/README.md

 2. ```cd scala-diardi-testnet-docker```
 3. ```make build```
 4. ```make up ```
-5. ```make scalad``` (this will open up a window for the scalad daemon)
+5. ```make scalad-spend spend=<copy your spend key here>``` (ignore the < > for e.g make scalad-spend spend=xx779xxxxxxxxxxxxxxxxxxxxxxxxx, this will open up a window for the scalad daemon)
-6. Open new terminal for wallet then type
+6. Open new terminal and in the same folder for wallet then type
-7. ```make wallet``` (if first time running, you have to either create a new wallet then backup seeds or use ``make wallet-copy`` command to already backuped wallet in current folder.
+7. ```make wallet``` (if first time running, you have to either create a new wallet then backup seeds or use ``make wallet-copy n=<your wallet name here>`` command to already backuped wallet in current folder.
 For more info, refer to full list of commands )

 Full list of commands:
 * ```make build``` : builds docker